balazs-bamer/cpp-memory-manager/README.md

   void* occupy(size_t const aSize) noexcept;
   void release(void* const aPointer) noexcept;

-  // May throw exception or do something else. static void badAlloc();
+  // May throw an exception or do something else. static void badAlloc();
 };
 ```

 The `PoolAllocator` manages its memory area in blocks.
-Beginning of each block is a pointer to the next one the rest is data the node.
-For sake of simplicity, _node count_ + 1 blocks will be used internally, so one free always remains.
-The `PoolAllocator` constructor calculates how much memory it needs to occupy via `Occupier` and then initializes the linked list.
+The beginning of each block is a pointer to the next block, and the rest of the data is stored in the node.
+For the sake of simplicity, _node count_ + 1 blocks will be used internally, so one free block always remains.
+The `PoolAllocator` constructor calculates the amount of memory it needs to occupy via `Occupier` and then initialises the linked list.
 This will take O(_node count_) time.

-The allocator returns `nullptr` if it runs out of space or the size of requested item is larger than the node size.
+The allocator returns `nullptr` if it runs out of space or the size of the requested item is larger than the node size.
 This implementation is not thread-safe.
 Error handling

-The Occupier may throw any exception, if the application decides to use exceptions, or use any other way to handle errors, if the application is compiled without exception handling.
+The Occupier may raise any exception if the application decides to use exceptions or employ an alternative method to handle errors, provided the application is compiled without exception handling.

 ### Temporary allocator

-Quite similar to the long-term pool allocator, but uses a ringbuffer and the deallocator does nothing.
-It signs error in a similar way to the other allocator only if the application tries to allocate a block larger than half the ringbuffer size.
+Quite similar to the long-term pool allocator, but it uses a ring buffer, and the deallocator does nothing.
+It generates an error in a similar way to the other allocator, only if the application attempts to allocate a block larger than half the ring buffer size.

 The idea is taken from chapter 10.5 in Christopher Kormanyos’s Real-Time C++ Efficient Object-Oriented and Template Microcontroller Programming (Second Edition).